Tools & Must-Haves for Succulent Gardeners

 weed preventer

-Spread "pre-emergent herbicides" before annual weeds sprout.
+Spread a pre-emergent herbicide wherever annual weeds sprout.
+It prevents seeds from germinating.
 It should be watered-in, so right before a rainstorm is ideal.
-Bare dirt+sun+water=weeds, so distribute it on exposed soil and anywhere weeds grew previously.
+Bare dirt+sun+water=weeds, so distribute it on exposed soil and wherever weeds grew previously.

 snail bait (sluggo)